Residential Buildings

 Chris Dikeakos Architects Inc. with Wesgroup Properties

-McAuley Consulting developed alternative solutions to address the legal agreements required between the two parcels as well as a number of more standard alternative solutions required for typical highrise buildings.
+McAuley Architectural Consulting developed tailored alternative solutions to address the legal agreements required between the two parcels as well as a number of more standard alternative solutions required for typical highrise buildings.

 Modern urban apartment buildings with a central walkway and greenery, black and white image.